mponce0/covid19.analytics/README.md

 ### Data Structure
-The *TimeSeries* data , is defined in a quite precise manner, with a given set of fields or columns, which resmebles the following structure:
+The *TimeSeries* data is organized in an specific manner with a given set of fields or columns, which resmebles the following structure:

 <table>